 perfect location for a brisk walk or jog . cars have access to the roadway however they only travel slow . theres a small cafe along the way so bring some...
 Read More

 |T2 or Intercity Blue Mountains Line||Parramatta Station||15 minutes|

 How to get to Parramatta Park by Train

-By Train: Take the T1 Western Line train or the Intercity Blue Mountains Line train from Central Station to Parramatta Station.
+By Train: Take the T2 or the Intercity Blue Mountains Line train from Central Station to Parramatta Station.
 From the Station exit onto Argyle Street and walk right (west) then go right on Pitt Street to the park entrance.

 Map & Instant Route Finder